qbinoryx/qbinoryx/README.md

-- 👋 Hi, I’m @cubingcow
+- 👋 Hi, I’m @qbingcow
-- 👀 I’m interested in Minecraft Modding
+- 👀 I’m interested in a ton of stuff
-- 🌱 I’m currently messing around with jar modding and discord bots
+- 🌱 I’m currently studying CS @ UCLA!
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 cubingcow/cubingcow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.